 1787: Huntingdon County was formed on September 20, 1787.

 1790: There is no James Clark listed in the 1790 census of Bedford County.
-The following excerpt from the index to the 1790 Pennsylvania census shows that there was more than one individual named James Clark living in the state:
+The following excerpt from the index to the book "Heads of Families First Census of the United States: 1790 State of Pennsylvania" (46 MB) shows that there was more than one individual named James Clark living in the state:

 1798-1813: The Whiskers' 1983 booklet "Gunsmiths and Gunmakers of Bedford and Somerset Counties Pennsylvania 1770-1900" puts James Clark in Ayr Township from 1798 to 1813.